rvivek/rvivek.github.io/_posts/2015-12-06-competitive-programming.md

 06 Dec 2015

 Programming contests usually follow a format where you are given a set of interesting problems and a fixed time to solve.
-I used to participate a lot in programming contests & some of the things have helped me in running HackerRank
+I used to participate a lot in programming contests & some of the things have helped me in running HackerRank.

 1. Sub problems
 The problem statement in a programming contest is usually daunting, but the first thing you do is to split into smaller problems.
 Once you identify the right sub-problems, you try to solve each of them and then merge.
 It’s very similar to any problem you encounter in a startup.
 The actual problem (how to grow MAU or achieve quarterly revenue numbers, etc.) looks scary but split them into sub-problems & identify how to solve each of them.
 Solve by first principles.